Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 ## Step 5: Upload and Run

-1. While pressing the BOOTSEL button of Raspberry Pi Pico, W5100S-EVB-Pico power or W5500-EVB-Pico on the board, the USB mass storage 'RPI-RP2' is automatically mounted.
+1. While pressing the BOOTSEL button of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.

 ![][link-raspberry_pi_pico_usb_mass_storage]

 2. Drag and drop 'w5x00_ftp_server.uf2' onto the USB mass storage device 'RPI-RP2'.

-3. Connect to the serial COM port of Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico with Tera Term.
+3. Connect to the serial COM port of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico with Tera Term.

 ![][link-connect_to_serial_com_port]

 4. Reset your board.

-5. If the FTP Server example works normally on Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico and the FTP server is open.
+5. If the FTP Server example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico or W55RP20-EVB-Pico and the FTP server is open.

 ![][link-see_network_information_of_raspberry_pi_pico_and_open_ftp_server]